4 Major Announcements at Sitecore Symposium 2022

 CHICAGO — Sitecore CEO Steve Tzikakis dropped some major product and alliance news during his keynote at Sitecore Symposium 2022 Tuesday afternoon.
 Sitecore hosts its annual conference this week at the McCormick Place Convention Center Chicago.
 It's the first in-person event for the digital experience software company post-COVID-19.

-Tzikakis, named Sitecore CEO in September of 2020, led off by touting Sitecore's rapid strides into a robust, flexible cloud-native and composable architecture and its ability to deliver lower total cost of ownership, enabled by Sitecore’s doubling of their development staff.
+Tzikakis, named Sitecore CEO in September of 2020, led off by touting Sitecore's rapid strides into a robust, flexible cloud-native and composable architecture.
+He also discussed the company's ability to deliver lower total cost of ownership, enabled by Sitecore’s doubling of its development staff.

-But, the real fireworks started with a number of significant announcements.
+However, the real fireworks started with a number of significant announcements.
 Here's a peek into the product announcements unveiled in the Windy City already with more analysis to come.

 Related Article: Inside Sitecore's Composable Commerce Experience Gambit